openstack-archive/senlin/doc/source/getting_started/profiles.rst

   +--------------------------------------+----------+----------------+---------------------+

 By default, the command :command:`profile-list` filters out profile objects that have been soft deleted.
-However, you can add the option :option:`-d` (or :option:`--show-deleted`) to the command to indicate that soft-deleted profiles should be included in the list.
+However, you can add the option :option:`-D` (or :option:`--show-deleted`) to the command to indicate that soft-deleted profiles should be included in the list.